Some writing tips are cryptic.

 That’s solid advice, and I agree with it.

 Some writing tips have more than one meaning.
 “Kill your darlings” isn’t just about being true to a story you’re writing insofar as you’re willing to put your most beloved characters to death.
 What it means, in the broadest sense, is that we have to be willing to let go of any element of our writing that is not essential or beneficial.
 Killing off characters is the most obvious way to “kill your darlings,” so let’s look at that first.

-Kill Your Characters
+Killing Your Characters

 Every so often, I read a story and think that either too many characters were unnecessarily killed off or certain characters should have been killed off because it wasn’t believable that nobody died.

 Like many readers, I’m not a big fan of gratuitous violence.
 If the story calls for violence, then I’m fine with it, and I do think that literature needs to explore themes like violence because it’s a prevalent problem in our culture.
 But when violence is glamorized or when it’s inserted into a scene without having any relevance to the story, it annoys me.
 Gratuitous violence is often used to kill off characters and sometimes, it makes me feel like I’m being manipulated — like somebody wants me to be sad about a character’s death so I’ll forge a deeper emotional connection to the story.
 If it’s all done without relevance to the story or in a way that is unbelievable, it has the opposite effect.
-It kills my connection with the story because the story becomes formulaic in a negative way.
+It kills my connection with the story because the story becomes inauthentic.